Obirvalger/vml/README.md

 Some fields of the `vml.toml` have names as `default` section fields of the `config.toml` file.

-Finally start the vm and ssh.
+Finally start the vm with `test` name and ssh.
 Option `-c` used to mount cloud-init data.
 ```
-vml start test -c
+vml start -n test -c
-vml ssh test
+vml ssh -n test
 ```